-The Massachusetts Bay Transportation Authority (MBTA)—or T when referring to the subway line—operates subways, elevated trains, and trolleys along five connecting lines (as well as commuter rail lines and myriad bus lines that reach other areas of the city and surrounding areas).
-Trains operate from about 5:30 am to about 12:30 am.
-A 24-hour hotline and the MBTA website offer specific information on routes, schedules, fares, wheelchair access, and other matters.
+The Massachusetts Bay Transportation Authority (MBTA)—known as "the T"—operates subways and buses along five connecting lines, as well as many bus and several rail commuter lines that reach nearby suburbs and cities.
+Subways and buses operate from about 5:30 am to about 1 am, with limited late-night service.
+A 24-hour hotline and the MBTA website have specific information on routes, schedules, fares, wheelchair access, and other matters.
 Free maps are available at the MBTA's Park Street Station information stand, open daily from 7 am to 10 pm.
-They're also available online at www.mbta.com, which also has a useful trip planner tool.
+The www.mbta.com site has a useful trip planner tool.

 Getting Around on the Subway

-"Inbound" trains head into the city center and "outbound" trains head away from Downtown.
-If you get on the Red Line at South Station, the train heading toward Cambridge is inbound.
+"Inbound" trains head into the city center and "outbound" trains head away from it.
+If you get on the Red Line at South Station, the train heading toward Alewife (Cambridge) is inbound.
 But once you pass the Park Street station, the train becomes an outbound train.
-The best way to figure out which way to go is to know the last stop on the train, which is usually listed on the front of the train.
+The best way to figure out which way to go is to make note of the destination station, usually listed on the front of the train.
 So from Downtown the Red Line to Cambridge would be the Alewife train and the Green Line to Fenway would be the Boston College or Cleveland Circle train.
-Each station has a large, useful map posted on the wall that shows the routes that serve that station (with each stop marked).
+Large maps prominently posted at each station show the line(s) that serve it, with each stop marked.